AHRQ-CDS/CQL-Testing-Framework/README.md

 The `test/cqlt.yaml` file contains configuration data used by the CQL Testing Framework.
 This configuration file is described in more detail below.

+### ./test/pm-test-gen.js

+The `test/pm-test-gen.js` file is _optional_.
+If provided, it is used to generate Postman tests for CQL Hooks implementations.
+This file is described in more detail below.

 ### ./test/test.js

 The `test/test.js` file is a very simple "bootstrap" file used as an entry point for running the CQL tests using the Mocha test runner.
 It is covered in more detail below.